Short introduction into Wanguard's graph system.

 Under this section, we can control how many graphs will be created per prefix.
 I recommend to add more specific prefixes and graph only those which are absolutely necessary.
 As we can see here that graphing a /20 subnet (4094 IPs) will create 4096 files and will occupy 14.8 GB of data, which will be flushed to disk according to graph timespan ( 5 minutes) or rrdcached setting.

 There is also another setting in Wanguard for controlling how much space each rrd file take, this can set under:

 [Configuration > General Settings >Graph & Storage]

 When adding each Decoder / protocol or defined variable we add additional data to every graph, this is a global setting which will be set for all graphs per IP.

 Sample calculations, for each decoder we need 0.6 MB

 4096 graphs x 3.6 MB = 14.8 GB

 4096 graphs x 4.2 MB = 17.2 GB

 4096 graphs x 4.8 MB = 19.8 GB

-Each graph must be written or flushed to disk, so for this operation, we need 1 IOPS ( 1operation) to complete.
-When graphing large amounts of IP or subnets it's a good practice to put graphs on separate SSD drive or even Fusion-IO drive.
+Each graph must be written or flushed to disk, so for this operation, we need 1 IOPS (1operation) to complete.
+When graphing large amounts of IP or subnets, it's a good practice to put graphs on a separate SSD drive or even Fusion-IO drive.